nglrx/pipes/README.md

 ### length

-Returns the length of a given string or array.
+Returns the length of a given value of any supported type.<br />
+Supported data types are string, array, number, boolean, or any data type which has own property 'length'.<br />
+For an array the number of elements is returned.
+For others the number of characters in value is returned.

-Usage: `string-OR-array | length`
+Usage: `value | length`

 ```html
 {% raw %}{{ 'This is a test string!' | length }}